Master of Public Health (MPH)

 The 48-credit degree program begins with a broad, rigorous core curriculum that will give you a solid foundation of knowledge and skills across disciplines.
 Building upon this, you’ll take concentration courses to add depth, mastery, and strong practical skills in your chosen area of study.
 With the wide-ranging expertise of our faculty and the freedom to choose from over 230 elective courses across the spectrum of public health, you will have the flexibility to customize your program to suit your own career goals.
 In addition to your faculty advisor, you will find all of our faculty members remarkably accessible for input and guidance.

-To integrate and further refine the concepts and skills you have learned, you will complete a field-based practicum, which you can design or choose from an extensive list of US and international public health agencies.
+To integrate and further refine the concepts and skills you have learned, you will complete a field-based practicum, which you can design or choose from an extensive list of US and global public health agencies.
 This integrated approach will help you master both discipline-specific and cross-cutting skills in accordance with the ASPPH competency models and give you the skills you need to further your public health career.

 We offer Master of Public Health degrees with the following concentrations: